dprenevost/PyBer_Analysis/README.md

 The Suburban community seems to be the "sweet" spot for the average fare, more than doubling the average fares while having only 38% of the volume of rides of the Urban community.

-The Urban community seems to have embraced our services and is the highest revenue genrating region of the 3.
+The Urban community seems to have embraced our services and is the highest revenue genrating region.

+## Summary-

-### Summary: Based on the results, here are my recommendations for addressing the disparities  in revenue and number of rides per city type-
+Based on the results, here are my recommendations for addressing the disparities  in revenue and number of rides per city type-

 * Survey the Rural communities currently utilizing our services to determine need and      awareness of PyBer depending on the results we may need to increase advertising to target the Rural market

 * Since the margins are more favorable, increase driver recruiting and advertising in the Rural and Suburban markets to leverage the longer trips and average fares

-* Offer incentives and bonuses to Urban drivers to accept more Rural and Suburban fares and offer a discounted rate for the "5 Star PyBer Executive Car Service" for scheduled rides on a subscription base to utilize the large number of drivers we currently have in this area also to offset the lower average fare.
+* Offer incentives and bonuses to Urban drivers to accept more Rural and Suburban fares and offer a discounted rate for the "5 Star PyBer Executive Car Service" for scheduled rides on a subscription basis to utilize the large number of drivers we currently have in this area also to offset the lower average fare and rides per driver count